Conquer Credit Karma Clutter: A Guide to Deleting Your Account

 4. Confirmation: A pop-up window will appear asking you to confirm your decision.
 Click “Yes” to proceed.

-By the way, deleting your Credit Karma account does not impact your actual credit score or report with credit bureaus like TransUnion and Equifax.
+By the way, deleting your Credit Karma account does not impact your credit score or report with credit bureaus like TransUnion and Equifax.

 Related: Experian Boost Reviews: Improve Your Credit Score